 Several yards ahead, a man was backing out of a stall that held a huge black warhorse.
 The magnificent creature showed no fear at the man’s presence.
 It only tossed its noble head and pawed the dirt floor.

 Kyle reined in and patted the gelding’s reddish-brown neck.
-“He does walk softly,” he said.
+“He does walk softly.”
 His gaze shifted to the horse in the stall.
 “That’s a handsome black.”

 The man’s Adam’s apple bobbed in his throat before he spoke.
 “Nay,” he said.
 “I was just looking in on him.”

 Kyle’s interest sharpened.
 The reflexive swallow and the need to explain indicated the man was clearly nervous about something, but about what was not as clear.
 He let the silence stretch between them, waiting to see what the man did next.

 Early on, his father had taught him the significance of certain facial expressions and mannerisms.
 The ability to read people proved useful to him later when he served as liaison between the provost marshal of the French king’s army and mercenaries accused of criminal offenses.
 In his experience, suspects under interrogation rarely told the truth, whether from fear or guilt or shame.
 Those with something to hide often gave themselves away with subtle body movements indicative of lying, like the slight lift of a shoulder or touching the face or neck.
 Proficient liars were harder to spot, but even those skilled at deception slipped up if allowed to talk long enough.
 Listening, in his opinion, was just as important as observing.

 The man licked his lips, another sign of nervousness.
 His blue eyes took in Kyle’s bulging saddle roll and the stains of travel on both horse and rider.
 “Are you billeted here?”

 “In a manner of speaking.”
 Kyle introduced himself as the deputy sheriff.